DasGMA/sendtags/README.md

 - You may need external npm libraries for things such as parsing, so feel free to introduce them but make sure you add them to your dependencies so we can `npm install`

-See Below for a screnshot of what the output should look like:
+See below for a screenshot of what the output should look like:
 ![Example](/images/example.png)

-We know you have a time constraint but what else besides the bare minimum can you get in before the buzzer?
+You should not spend more than 2-4 hours on this assessment.
+We care much more about the quality of what you're able to get done, and the methodology you followed to do it - rather than how much you get done.
+With this time constraint in mind, what else besides the bare minimum can you get in before the buzzer?
 Bonus Points:
 - Making it fault tolerant (what happens when we put in unexpected inputs?)
 - Are you good at design?
 Show off here!
-- Not required but if you add tests, what framework will you use to write them and how easy are they to follow?
+- If you add tests, what framework will you use to write them and how easy are they to follow?
 - Will you restructure the code and fix bugs that may be in there?
 - We left some things intentionally vague to see how you deal with unclear requirements.
-Sometimes at NR, you have to call the shots :)
+At NoteRouter, you'll frequently have to call your own shots. :)

 ### `npm install && npm start`